baladutt/modeling-epidemics-COVID-19/README.md

-# Demistifying modelling of epidemics like COVID-19, demonstrated with Jupyter notebooks
+# Demystifying modelling of epidemics like COVID-19, demonstrated with Jupyter notebooks

 COVID-19 has triggered creation of this repository.
 This repository would contain notebooks that analyze epidemic from different viewpoints.
 This is open for contribution and to build upon ideas.